-- all requirements for the BA major in philosophy, to be completed before the following requirements
+- All requirements for the BA major in philosophy are to be completed before the following requirements.

-- all requirements for the MA in philosophy, to be completed after the above requirements
+- All requirements for the MA in philosophy are to be completed after the above requirements.

 How to Prepare for This Option

 - Work toward completing all your undergraduate requirements first.

 - During the second semester of your junior year, apply online to the MA program.
 The year and term for which you are applying must be the semester after you expect to graduate from your BA program.
 For example, a student intending to graduate from the BA program at the end of spring 2015 would apply to enter the MA program for either summer 2015 or fall 2015.

 Once you have been accepted to the combined program: